Back to Colorado

 What This Bill Does

-• Requires coroners, clerks and recorders, and assessors (county officers) to file written disclosures of any financial interest they have in specific businesses regulated by their respective offices within 30 days of taking office or acquiring the interest, whichever is later.
+• The bill requires coroners clerks and recorders, and assessors (county officers) to file post on their official website written disclosures of their financial interest in specified businesses regulated by their respective offices office, including a mortuary, funeral home, crematory, embalming service, or other death-care business within 30 days of taking office or 30 days of acquiring the financial interest, whichever is later.

 Limits and Unknowns